-U-Boot is provided with a library of standard commands for which documentation is provided on the DENX website.
-Some of the below listed standard commands have sub-groups which can be displayed when help for the main group command is requested.
+U-Boot is provided with a set of standard commands for which documentation is available on the DENX web site.
+Some of the standard commands have sub-groups which can be displayed when help for the main group command is requested.
 Where relevant, further information concerning the usage of standard commands is provided in this guide to assist users in performing specific functions.